-7.6 Bushfire Hazard
+Bushfire Hazard

-The village is surrounded and partly encroached by area identified as bushfire prone land.
+The village is surrounded and partly encroached by area identified as bushfire prone land (as indicated in yellow and red left on the map).

-Considerations in relation to overall ability to defend the village, evacuation, connectivity, water supply for fire fighting purposes would all need to be considered as a part of any proposal for viallage expansion or significant increase in density from levels currently planned.
+Considerations include: the overall ability to defend the village, evacuation, connectivity, water supply for fire fighting purposes would all need to be considered as a part of any proposal for viallage expansion or significant increase in density from levels currently planned.